sapphirepp/sapphirepp/examples/scattering/README.md

 ## Introduction {#introduction}

-In this example, we want to give an introduction to `Sapphire++` and show the basic usage.
-All examples are structured in the following way: First, we give an introduction, showing which parts of the VFP equation we want to solve, giving a physical motivation and show how `Sapphire++` translates this problem to finite elements.
-Next, we show how to implement the example in `Sapphire++`.
+In this example, we want to give an introduction to @sapphire and show the basic usage.
+All examples are structured in the following way: First, we give an introduction, showing which parts of the VFP equation we want to solve, giving a physical motivation and show how @sapphire translates this problem to finite elements.
+Next, we show how to implement the example in @sapphire.
 We start with a detailed description of the `config.h`, going through the file line by line giving some explanatory comments.
 Similarly, we present the `scattering.cpp` which implements the `main` function.
 In the results section, we show the expected output of the program and explain how to interpret it.

 As an introductory example, we want to study the simple case with only a scattering term in the VFP equation,

-@todo Check sign in front of scattering operator

 $$
   \frac{\partial f}{\partial t} =  \frac{\nu}{2} \Delta_{\theta, \varphi} f \,.